Chousei coal mine skeletal remains salvage project

 According to the drawings, the entrance to the tunnel was located at that depth, so we searched along the inner wall of the pier but could not find the entrance due to the piles of objects.

-The next survey will be conducted in the shore pier where the drawings show no such piping, etc.
+The next exploration will be conducted in the shore pier where the drawings show no such piping, etc.

 If we are still unable to enter the tunnel, there is a possibility that salvage work of the broken piping will be conducted.